 A. That depends on your advisor and how he or she will be managing their INFO 289 group.

 Q. What if my hard drive crashed and I lost all of my assignments?

-A. If your paper or project was group work, you can ask your fellow students if they have an e-copy of the assignment.
+A. You can download all of your assignments from Canvas.
+If your paper or project was group work, you can ask your fellow students if they have an e-copy of the assignment.
 Otherwise, re-create.
 If you can re-write or re-do the paper/project, that’s fine.
 If you can’t, consider writing a narrative that shows what you know about the topic (describing isn’t enough; you need to be able to show a depth of understanding, ability to apply, analysis, etc.).
-See answer to question #3 below in the General Questions section.
+See the answer to question #3 below in the General Questions section.